relativemodder/aegnux/README.md

 - Memory Management - Potential crashes under heavy RAM usage (need to tweak your system config)

 ## How to install

-[Download Flatpak](https://github.com/relativemodder/com.relative.Aegnux/releases/latest) if you want to install it on any distro.

 Native installation: the only tested environment is Arch Linux on KDE Plasma Wayland.